Plinko Audit · YEET-PLI

 Rakeback context for Plinko volume at Yeet

-Among the originals brands in our audit set, several run native token rakeback systems (BetFury BFG, Rollbit RLB, Shuffle SHFL, Fairspin TFS).
+Among the originals brands in operator coverage, several run native token rakeback systems (BetFury BFG, Rollbit RLB, Shuffle SHFL, Fairspin TFS).
 Yeet does not run a native token rakeback at the recent cycle.

 Yeet Plinko rakeback context